jakewdr/taskfile-cpplint-gcc-windows/readme.md

 ## Using the project

-To compile and run the c file simply enter
+To compile the c file and run the executable simply enter:

     task run